pema99/pema99.github.io/_posts/2022-07-28-interestinglangs.md

 3.741657387
 ```

 That is indeed the length of the vector `<1, 2, 3>`.
-APL arrays literals are simply space separated values.
+APL array literals are simply space separated values.
 To shorten this program further, we could have omitted the anonymous function and placed the argument directly into the body, like so:
 ```apl
 (+/1 2 3*2)*÷2
 ```